 Police Academy Overview

 There are hundreds of career paths you can take within the field of criminology, and a large number of them are sworn law enforcement jobs.
 Law enforcement careers offer many benefits you won't find in other jobs, including early retirement, clear-cut opportunities for advancement and job diversity.
-Before you can take full advantage your career as a law enforcement officer, including becoming a detective or working your way up the chain, you have to make it through the police academy.
+Before you can take full advantage of your career as a law enforcement officer, including becoming a detective or working your way up the chain, you have to make it through the police academy.

-Starting at the Bottom: Police Recruits
+Starting at the Bottom as a Police Recruit

 Law enforcement agencies have rank structures that are very similar to the military.
 Typically, a police department's chain of command will start with the rank of officer or deputy, or in the case of state agencies, trooper.
 The ranks will include sergeants, lieutenants, captains, and majors.
 At the bottom of the ladder is the police academy recruit.